 Believe it or not, this home started out as a typical “builder’s special” from the 1970’s.
 The exterior was all aluminum siding with no trim or accents.
-Milanese Remodeling converted this standard home into a “Chester County Farmhouse” by defining regions and using a variety of siding materials and accessories.
+Milanese Remodeling converted this standard home into a “Chester County Farmhouse” by defining regions and using a variety of siding and roofing materials and accessories widely used by AEWR.

 The original living structure would have been built as much as 200 years ago with stones and trees pulled out of the ground as it was plowed and cleared for farming.
 To replicate that look we used Board and Batten Siding and created the look of thick, natural stone walls for the attached garage.